Cheese

 Professor High Says...

-In-depth strain breakdown from our cannabis expert
+In-depth strain breakdown from Professor High, our AI cannabis expert

 The moment I exhale this legendary Cheese, I feel an immediate wave of mental brightness washing over my consciousness like sunlight breaking through clouds.
 There's this fascinating duality happening—my mind feels simultaneously lifted and relaxed, like I'm floating on a comfortable mental cushion while still maintaining perfect clarity.
 The myrcene kicks in fast, sending this warm, melting sensation down through my shoulders and into my core, but here's what's fascinating: I'm not locked down.
 My body feels loose, tension-free, profoundly comfortable, yet I could absolutely get up and engage in activities if I wanted to.